shawaizsher/Vibra-SocialMedia-App/README.md

 Adjust the path to your local JavaFX SDK accordingly.

 4. Set up the database:
-    - Create the database and tables using the provided `schema.sql` file.
+    - Create the database named "vibra-db" and tables using the provided `schema.sql` file.
     - Update database connection settings (URL, username, password) in your configuration class.

 5. Configure the SendGrid API key: